 In China, the term “kindergarten” 幼儿园 (yòu’éryuán) refers to full-day programs that children go to between the ages of 3 and 6.
 Chinese 幼儿园 are usually in swing 5 full days a week, with 3 meals served at school.

 7. 上学歌 (Shàng Xué Gē, “Going to School Song”)

 Here’s another one to keep the little ones cheerful about their lot in life as they head off to school with the sun shining in the sky ( 太阳当空照 , tàiyáng dāng kōng zhào) and the flowers smiling at them ( 花儿对我笑 , huā ér duì wǒ xiào).

 For better or worse, this one harks back to the Cultural Revolution with its references to 爱劳动 (ài láodòng) “loving hard work” and 为人民立功劳 (wèi rén mín lì gōng láo) “accomplish things for the people.”

 Every child’s dream for the future, right?
 Or at least that’s what the writer of this song was hoping.

 If you want to experience more Chinese children’s songs or other content made for kids, there’s a lot to be found on YouTube and other video streaming sites.
-There’s also FluentU, a language learning program that teaches with authentic Chinese videos.
-The clips have interactive captions in both English and Mandarin so you can follow along and learn vocabulary as you watch.
+There’s also FluentU, a language learning program that teaches through native Chinese videos.

 Hearing a language used while watching it in a visual context is great for helping you remember the vocabulary, making music videos and other engaging clips particularly helpful for learning.